neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 ## Future directions

 nkCherokee was a drop-in replacement for the old official Cherokee nation typeface, which simply substituted glyphs onto the standard American typewriter keyboard.
 Since then, we're in a more enlightened age, and proper Unicode encodings are more common.
-Some very well-design fonts have since been produced for Cherokee and are in more common use.
+Some very well-designed fonts have since been produced for Cherokee and are in more common use.

 I still think that some of these projects are missing out by hewing too closely to the traditional Cherokee font.
 Here's an example of one,